All GPT functions in GPT for Sheets

-Discover all available functions in GPT for Sheets, along with simple examples and an extensive list of parameters.
-If you are looking for usage examples, click here.
+Discover all custom functions in GPT for Sheets, along with simple examples and an extensive list of parameters.
+If you are looking for more examples, make a copy of our GPT for Sheets examples template.

 Prerequisites